Themistius: Early life

-He was born in Paphlagonia and taught at Phasis.
-Apart from a short sojourn in Rome, he resided in Constantinople during the rest of his life.
-He was the son of Eugenius, who was also a distinguished philosopher, and who is more than once mentioned in the orations of Themistius.
-Themistius was instructed by his father in philosophy, and devoted himself chiefly to Aristotle, though he also studied Pythagoreanism and Platonism.
-While still a youth he wrote commentaries on Aristotle, which were made public without his consent, and obtained for him a high reputation.
-He passed his youth in Asia Minor and Syria.
-He first met with Constantius II when the emperor visited Ancyra in Galatia in the eleventh year of his reign, 347, on which occasion Themistius delivered the first of his extant orations, Peri Philanthropias.
+Themistius was born in Paphlagonia and taught at the Colchian Academy in Phasis.
+Several of his orations mention his father Eugenius, a distinguished philosopher from whom he received supplemental training.
+Themistius devoted himself chiefly to Aristotle, though he also studied Pythagoreanism and Platonism.
+His early commentaries on Aristotle were published without his consent and won him a high reputation.
+After passing his youth in Asia Minor and Syria, Themistius met Constantius II during the emperor's visit to Ancyra in Galatia in 347.
+On this occasion Themistius delivered his first extant oration, Peri Philanthropias.